fouched/fynehw/readme.txt

 https://docs.fyne.io/started/

-Follow the instructions
+Follow the instructions, choosing the recommended MSYS2 as the C compiler

+Note:
-Note: DO run the last step to add compiler (MSYS2 MINGW64) to the path.
+DO run the last step to add compiler (MSYS2 MINGW64) to the path.
 This makes working in GoLand / IntelliJ so MUCH easier

 Below the export for my environment: